-According to the American Chronic Pain Association, approximately 86 million people in the U.S. suffer from, or are partially disabled by chronic pain.
+In a new survey by the International Association for the Study of Pain, the experts had found out that chronic pain affects more than 20 percent of Americans at any given time.
 Chronic pain can be debilitating and can affect not only the quality of the patient’s daily life, but their sleep cycles as well.
-Since severe pain often prevents suffers from achieving restful sleep, many can experience symptoms of insomnia.
+Since severe pain often prevents sufferers from achieving restful sleep, many can experience symptoms of insomnia.
 Unfortunately, lack of sleep can also intensify pain symptoms and may create an adverse situation where the patient feels they need higher doses of the medication to achieve relief.

 In a study conducted on patients being treated with opioid therapy, researchers observed that as many as 75 percent of patients who take opioids long term for chronic pain experienced obstructive and central sleep apneas.
 Obstructive sleep apnea essentially occurs when something is blocking the airway, preventing the patient from getting an adequate flow of air, while central sleep apnea occurs when the brain fails to send a signal to the body to take a breath.
 Both forms of sleep apnea can be incredibly dangerous as they can cause conditions like elevated blood pressure, memory loss, migraines, oxygen deprivation in major organs and bodily functions, and in rare cases even death.

 If you suspect you or someone you know may be experiencing dependency to opiates, or if you have questions about prescription painkillers, we urge you to contact your medical physicians.
-For more information on choosing an opiate detox program, please feel free to contact our office directly.
-You can also visit www.opiates.com for a tremendous resource of information on different treatments, drugs, news, and much more.
+For more information on choosing an opioid detox program call us at 800-423-2482 to speak confidentially to one of our treatment specialists.